wkoertgen/train.oracle12.migration/FAQ.md

 Before the preinstall there is no user `oracle`.
 Therefor we cannot leave this line uncommented.

-See a not mounted folder.
+Enter the VM and see a not mounted folder.

 	[oracle@localhost ~]$ pwd
 	/home/oracle